interlay/interlay.github.io/docs/vault/faq.md

 ## Troubleshooting

+### Vault has stolen BTC

+Funds have unexpectedly been sent from an address registered to your Vault.
+This may happen if you have transferred BTC from your wallet manually or if you have started another Vault using the same keyname.

+### Failed to obtain public key

+On startup, the Vault will check that your Bitcoin full node still has access to the key it registered with.
+If this is not the case, something may have happened to your [wallet](https://en.bitcoin.it/wiki/Wallet) file.

 ### Fee estimation failed.
 Fallbackfee is disabled.

 Sometimes it is not possible for Bitcoin to estimate the transaction fees for redeem requests.